TRT

-Our goal at MANUAL is to improve men’s testosterone levels safely and effectively by using protocols and medications suited to you as an individual, to improve your quality of life and get you back to your old self.
+Our goal at MANUAL is to improve men’s testosterone levels safely and ethically, backed by evidence and guidance, and by using protocols and medications suited to you as an individual, to improve your quality of life and get you back to your old self.

 What is TRT?

-TRT can be administered in several different ways to suit the individual, including injections, creams, gels, pellets and patches.
+TRT can be administered in several different ways to suit the individual, including injections, creams, gels and tablets.

-Modern clinics with specialist doctors will also use other medications and adapted protocols to counter some of the side effects that occur when testosterone is taken.
+Modern and more advanced clinics, with specialist doctors, will also use other medications and adapted protocols to counter some of the side effects that occur when testosterone replacement therapy is taken.
 This includes HCG to improve fertility, or aromatase inhibitors to reduce oestrogen levels in some men.
 More frequent injections with lower volumes of testosterone may also be used.

 How to get TRT in the UK?

-Most men now look to get treatment privately with a clinic such as MANUAL, as we can provide the best medication options, knowledgeable TRT specialists and the best treatment options.
+Most men now look to get TRT treatment privately via a clinic such as MANUAL, as we can provide the most up-to-date and efficacious medication options, knowledgeable TRT specialists and support medicines.

-We also offer a combination of the best medications available, including injections, HCG, creams, and tablets, to provide a tailored and personal approach to your care.
+Manual offers a combination of the best medications available, but also a wide range of support treatments including injections, HCG, creams, and tablets, to provide a tailored and personal approach to your care.

 A personalised, bespoke treatment is key to TRT as no one responds in the same way to the same dosing and frequency.
-Whilst most patients start on similar protocols, treatment should be adapted with follow up blood testing on treatment.
+Whilst most patients start on similar protocols, treatment is adapted with follow up blood testing on treatment and most importantly, how the patient feels.

-The treatment process is easy: you need to have two low testosterone results to start treatment, alongside some more comprehensive blood test results to ensure you are safe and appropriate.
+The treatment process is simple: you need two low testosterone results to start treatment, alongside some more comprehensive blood test results to ensure you are safe and there are no other causes for you to have a low testosterone.

-After these two tests, a consultation is performed by a registered GMC doctor who will offer treatment if you are medically appropriate.
+After these two tests, a consultation is performed by a UK registered, GMC doctor, who specialises in Testosterone Deficiency, and who will offer treatment to you if you are medically appropriate.

 MANUAL is a convenient and professional option, with remote testing options and top of the line medication.
 We store our own medications in stock to prevent you running out during your treatment due to shortages.